arielchuri/forglory/crystalcastles/crystalcastles.md

 **Round 1** The hunters (3d) and the quarry (the players) spot each other accross the crowded town market.
 The scene die is set to one.

 The patron describes the market and players toss a cart of produce to delay the hunters.
 The patron decides that the hunters must hit a target of 4 to avoid slipping on the produce.
 They fail and the party runs down a street.

-The patron rolls an alley way on a location table.
+**Round 2** The patron rolls an alley way on a location table.
 The party chooses to go down the alley.
 The patron rolls again and tells them that the alley way is a dead end.
-The party is delayed but the patron rolls for the hunters and they pass the alley way.
+The party is delayed but the patron rolls *smarts* for the hunters and they pass the alley way.

 #### Fight Scenes

-Combatants roll **speed** to determin the order of play.
+Combatants roll **speed** to determine the order of play.

 Every one is asked if they want to execute the following actions.
 In this way, everyone who wants to talk goes before everyone who wants to run.